Graduate School Information

 What are Graduate Entrance Exams and how are they administered?

 Most graduate schools require a standardized test score as part of the application procedure.
 These tests are designed to measure general skills and knowledge over a long period of time.
-Before you take any graduate school test, make sure you know which test your school or program requests.
+Before you take any graduate school test, be sure to verify which test your school or program requires.

 The Educational Testing Service, which administers the GRE and the GMAT, is gradually phasing out its paper-based testing and has moved to computer-based testing.
 The advantage to the computer-based testing is convenience (year-round testing), quicker turnaround of scores (see scores immediately after the exam and before deciding where to send them), and schools receive them more quickly (10-15 days after testing).
 ETS says that scores between paper-based and computer-based tests are comparable.
 Testing time also is shorter because as you answer each question, CBT analyzes your answers and makes sure that successive questions are right for you.
 This avoids wasting time answering questions that are too difficult or too easy.
 Because of this system, you cannot skip a question or backtrack to change and answer.